-1.5 Risk that UCEM will make changes to programmes or is no longer able to deliver material components of one or more programmes
+2.7 Material Change 7: Risk that UCEM will make changes to programmes or is no longer able to deliver material components (i.e. tuition as defined in the programme specification) of one or more programmes

-Where there is a change to a programme or a material component of a programme, any changes will be made in accordance with the Academic and General Regulations to Students, and the Terms and Conditions of Contract, and will comply with the requirements of the Competition and Markets Authority.
+Where there is a change to a programme, this will be made in accordance with Clause 6 of the Terms and Conditions of Contract.

-Changes will usually be made from the start of a new academic year, i.e. from 1 September, following a period of consultation with students outlining the options available to them.
+Changes will usually be made from the start of a new academic year, i.e. from 1 September, following a period of consultation with students and prospective students outlining the options available to them.